The Breakers: Third floor

 The third floor contains eight bedrooms and a sitting room decorated in Louis XVI style walnut paneling by Ogden Codman.
 The north wing of the third-floor quarters were reserved for domestic servants.
 Using ceilings nearly 18 ft, Richard Morris Hunt created two separate third floors to allow a mass aggregation of servant bed chambers.
 This was because of the configuration of the house, built in Italian Renaissance style, which included a pitched roof.
 Flat-roofed French classical houses built in the area at the time allowed a concealed wing for staff, whereas the Breakers' design did not permit this feature.

 A total of 30 bedrooms are located in the two third-floor staff quarters.
 Three additional bedrooms for the butler, chef, and visiting valet are located on the mezzanine "entresol" floor, located between the first and second floor just to the rear of the main kitchen.

 Attic floor

 The attic floor contained more staff quarters, general storage areas, and the innovative cisterns.
 One smaller cistern supplied hydraulic pressure for the 1895 Otis elevator, still functioning in the house even though the house was wired for electricity in 1933.
 Two larger cisterns supplied fresh and salt water to the many bathrooms in the house.

 Over the grand staircase is a stained glass skylight designed by artist John La Farge.
-Originally installed in the Vanderbilts' 1 West 57th Street (New York City) townhouse dining room, the skylight was removed in 1894 during an expansion of the house.
+Originally installed in the Vanderbilts' 1 West 57th Street (New York City) townhouse dining room, the skylight was removed in 1894 during an expansion of that house.